UK Military licence questions

 Whats the difference between a CPL and an ATPL and what will I initially get?

-You will initially get a CPL MEIR.
-You then need a MCC certificate.
-Once you complete your first type rating course you'll get a frozen ATPL.
-This is un-Frozen once you have 1500hrs, including 500hrs multi-pilot aircraft and a type rating.
-You get your first airline job with a CPL MEIR but it means the employer will need to give you a base trainer sortie, which is 6 take-offs and landings in the actual aircraft without passengers (this costs them a bit more).
+You will initially get a CPL MEIR, sometimes known as a Frozen ATPL (fATPL).
+This is un-Frozen once you have 1500hrs, including 500hrs multi-pilot aircraft and a type rating on a big plane.
+You can secure your first airline job with a CPL MEIR but it means the employer will need to give you a base trainer sortie, which is 6 take-offs and landings in the actual aircraft without passengers (this costs them a bit more).
 If you have a full ATPL then your type rating can be purely sim based.
 Once you have the hours and rating then you can convert your licence.

 Can I use my military FL type to open my licence?